Grumo Appula

-The rites open in Nomini with the procession of the addolorata, on passion Friday, an image carried on the shoulders of the butchers of the town, a procession that passes throughout the streets of the city.
+The rites open in Grumo Appula with the procession of the addolorata, on passion Friday, an image carried on the shoulders of the butchers of the town, a procession that passes throughout the streets of the city.
 At the end, some men, about 20, in piazza Cardinale Colasuonno, sing the canto del venerdì Santo, an ancient dirge entirely in the grumese dialect, which narrates the passion of Christ.
-On good Friday instead there is the beautiful and moving procession of the mysteries, a procession composed of 12 papier - mache statues made between the end of 1700 and the beginning of 1900.
+On good Friday instead there is the beautiful and moving procession of the mysteries, a procession composed of 12 papier – mache statues made between the end of 1700 and the beginning of 1900.
 Significant, is the spiritual presentation of the individual mysteries, which takes place at the exit from the mother church in Corso Umberto after a brief reflection by the parish priest, the delivery of the crucifix in to the hands of the Addolorata takes place, where the wole city flocks to see this intense and significant moment.